 From the Mead and Hunt study and the Sheriff's comments on the current facility, it is clear that there are immediate mental health, solitary confinement, and life and safety issues with parts of the facility.
 To address the challenges outlined above, and recognize the value of public participation, the Dane County Board will engage the public to identify next steps by establishing three work groups of the Public Protection and Judiciary Committee.
-The work of these three groups will not only inform the county's budget process, but also provide information that will be valuable as the county seeks funding via grant opportunities.
 Additionally, the Board will provide the Sheriff's Office access to funds to develop solutions which address the immediate health and safety concerns of the current jail facilities in the City-County Building using the services of Mead and Hunt.